alvilgau/CloudyMcCloudface/doc/doc.md

     - 0.50 quantile (i.e. median)
     - 0.75 quantile

-The sentiment analysis is realized with a Node.js module called [sentiment](https://github.com/thisandagain/sentiment) which is based on the AFINN-165 wordlist as well as Emoji Sentiment Ranking to perform the analysis.
+The sentiment analysis is realized with a Node.js module called [sentiment](https://github.com/thisandagain/sentiment) which is based on the AFINN-165 word list as well as Emoji Sentiment Ranking to perform the analysis.

 After the calculation is done and the *tweetstream-service* receives the analysis, it publishes the results through redis channels on which other services can subscribe to.
-This way, the *webserver-service* is able to subscribe for analyzed tweets and send the results back to the client applications via websocket messages; the *recorder service* is able to subscribe in order to store the analyzed tweets results.
+This way, the *webserver-service* is able to subscribe to analyzed tweets and send the results back to the client applications via websocket messages; the *recorder service* is able to subscribe in order to store the analyzed tweets results.

 ### Tweet recording
 Through a REST-API which is included in the webserver, the user has the possibility to record analyzed tweets for a certain period of time.
 All necessary data for recording will be persisted in a DynamoDB.
 The start and end time for the record will be cached in Redis.
 When one of this cached keys expires, Redis sends a notification to the recorder service.
-Through this notifications the recorder service knows when he has to start or stop recording.
+Through this notifications the recorder service knows when it has to start or stop recording.
 During the recording the analyzed tweets will be persisted in a DynamoDB so that the user can access them later.
 For each tenant the analyzed tweets will be persisted in a separate table.
 To minimize the write throughput, the analyzed tweets will be cached first for 20 seconds and then persisted.

 ## Implementation of the functionality